Aryansingh7117/vendorlink/replit.md

 - ✅ **Dark theme consistency**: Maintained dark mode support across all new features and fixes

 ### Deployment Status: READY FOR PRODUCTION
-The VendorLink B2B marketplace platform is now fully functional and ready for deployment with:
+The VendorLink B2B marketplace platform is now fully configured for deployment with:
+- Complete environment variable validation and error handling
+- Automatic database initialization for production
+- Comprehensive deployment documentation and troubleshooting guide
 - Zero critical errors or runtime issues
-- Complete feature functionality (no mock buttons or placeholders)
+- Complete feature functionality with real authentication integration
 - Smooth user experience with professional animations
-- Comprehensive dark theme support
-- PostgreSQL database integration with automatic migrations
+- PostgreSQL database integration with session management
-- Real-time cart management and order tracking
-- Working authentication and session management
+- Production-ready authentication flow with OpenID Connect